fjn308/wfwp/README.md

 - `wfwp` assumes that aspect ratios of monitors are around 16:9, that is, for landscape monitors, it selects wallpapers from the pictures with ratios between 4:3 and 256:81; while for portrait monitors, the ratios would be between 256:81 and 3:4.

 - `wfwp` caches pictures to ensure smooth switches.
 For each monitor, there is an independent limitation on its cache:
-  - resolution smaller or equal to FHD (1920*1080): ~9MB FHD pictures resized from higher resolution ones;
+  - Resolution smaller or equal to FHD (1920*1080): ~9MB FHD pictures resized from higher resolution ones;
-  - resolution smaller or equal to QHD (2560*1440, aka 2K) but over FHD: ~16MB QHD pictures resized from higher resolution ones;
+  - Resolution smaller or equal to QHD (2560*1440, aka 2K) but over FHD: ~16MB QHD pictures resized from higher resolution ones;
-  - resolution smaller or equal to UHD (3840*2160, aka 4K) but over QHD: ~36MB UHD pictures resized from higher resolution ones.
+  - Resolution smaller or equal to UHD (3840*2160, aka 4K) but over QHD: ~36MB UHD pictures resized from higher resolution ones.

 - `wfwp` treats monitors with resolutions larger than UHD as UHD for now, to ensure performance.
 If you have such monitors, sorry :(